t-foster/t-foster.github.io/StartingTesting.md

 ![Test Triangle with modifications](pictures/ModifiedTestTriangle.png)

 Part of talking about automated testing is making sure that everyone is on the same page.
-Ideally with automated tests you should have a bunch of unit tests testing individual functions and all their edge cases, Integration tests making sure that different functions and classes work together in an expected way, and End to End tests working your software the way end users do.
+Ideally with automated tests you should have a bunch of unit tests, each testing individual functions and all their edge cases.
+Integration tests making sure that different functions and classes work together in an expected way, and End to End tests working your software the way end users do.

 London Vs Detroit schools of testing: